-We maintain an employment agreement with Russell Diez-Canseco, originally entered into in October 2018, while Mr. Diez-Canseco served as our President and Chief Operating Officer, which was most recently amended and restated in April 2022.
-Pursuant to the amended and restated employment agreement, Mr. Diez-Canseco is entitled to a base salary of \$625,000 per year (which was most recently increased by the compensation committee of our Board to \$750,000 in February 2023).
+We maintain an employment agreement with Mr. Diez-Canseco, originally entered into in October 2018 while Mr. Diez-Canseco served as our President and Chief Operating Officer, which was most recently amended and restated in April 2022.
+Pursuant to the amended and restated employment agreement, Mr. Diez-Canseco was entitled to a base salary of \$625,000 per year (which was most recently increased by the Compensation Committee to \$725,000 in February 2024).
 Mr. Diez-Canseco is eligible to receive an annual bonus payment based on performance objectives determined by our Board in its sole discretion, with a target bonus amount of 100% of base salary.
 We also provide Mr. Diez-Canseco with a recurring monthly payment of \$500 to cover expenses related to his personal automobile, which he uses for work-related travel.